 How to play Smells Like Teen Spirit on Guitar?

-The song uses a lot of power chords, eight in total.
-All these chords are similar in shape and share the same fingerings, just they are played in different positions on the fretboard.
-I will show you where and how to use them but first take a look at the diagrams of these eight power chords.
+The good thing is all these chords are similar in shape and share the same fingerings, just they are played in different positions on the fretboard.
+Below are the diagrams of these eight power chords.

 The Main Riff

 Below you can see the tab for the main riff.
 It is a pretty easy riff that requires just four power chords: F5, Bb5, Ab5, and Db5.